aheckmann/gm/README.md

   console.log('Created an image from a Buffer!');
 });

+/*
-// A buffer can also be returned instead of a stream gm('img.jpg')
+A buffer can also be returned instead of a stream
+The first argument to toBuffer is optional, it specifies the image format */ gm('img.jpg')
 .resize(100, 100)
-.toBuffer(function (err, buffer) {
+.toBuffer('PNG',function (err, buffer) {
   if (err) return handle(err);
   console.log('done!');
 })